 This novel is rather a series of journal-like anecdotes with which the anonymous narrator claims to be recording his time in the war.
 It follows a squad of French volunteer soldiers on the Western front in France after the German invasion.

-It was one of the first novels to be published about the war and contains vivid descriptions of assaults in between broader descriptions of life in war-time France.
+Under Fire was one of the first novels to be published about the war and contains vivid descriptions of assaults in between broader descriptions of life in wartime France.

 9. Ernst Jünger – Storm of Steel